ema2159/centaur-tabs/README.md

      )))
 ```

-Tab will hide if ```awesome-tab-hide-tab-function``` return t, you can write your own code to customize hide rules.
+Tab will hide if ```awesome-tab-hide-tab-function``` return nil, you can write your own code to customize hide rules.